NHSDigital/terraform-aws-backup/README.md

 Similarly there is no mechanism within this solution to ensure that any schema versions or data formats are compatible with the live version of the application when it is restored.
 You may wish to include an application version tag in your backups to ensure that you can identify a viable version of the application to restore the data to.

 Setting retention periods and backup schedules will need the input of your Information Asset Owner.
 We can't set a default that will apply to all situations.
 We must not hold data for longer than we have legal rights to do so, and we must also minimise the storage cost; however we must also ensure that we can restore data to a point in time that is useful to the business.
+Further, to comply fully with [Cloud-6](https://nhs.sharepoint.com/sites/X26_EngineeringCOE/SitePages/Red-lines.aspx#cloud-infrastructure) you will need to test the restoration process.
+Ransomware often targets backups and seeks not to be discovered.
+The immutability of the backups provided by this blueprint is a strong defence against this, but to avoid losing all your uncompromised backups, you will need your restoration testing cycle to be _shorter_ than the retention period.
+That will guarantee that any ransomware compromise is discovered before all uncompromised backups are deleted.
+If your retention period was six months, for instance, you might want to test restoration every two months to ensure that even if one restoration test is missed, there is still an opportunity to catch ransomware before your last good backup expires.

 Today, the AWS services supported by these modules are: